-1) The best, personal (important word, that) garden writing I can get.
-Expressive, thoughtful, humorous, angry, contrite, flippant, searching, witty, observant, sad, inviting— whatever.
+1. The best, personal (important word, that) garden writing we can get.
+Expressive, thoughtful, humorous, angry, contrite, flippant, searching, witty, observant, sad, inviting— whatever!
 We focus on the human, not how-to side of gardening.
 On the people as well as the plants.
 After all, gardening is a relationship, not a recipe.
 GreenPrints explores that relationship, not by instructing, preaching, or lecturing about it.
-Instead, we celebrate it . . . by sharing the stories and experiences we all have trying (and sometimes failing) to get along with plants.
+Instead, we celebrate it … by sharing the stories and experiences we all have trying (and sometimes failing) to get along with plants.

 Do you want to know a secret?
-The kind of garden writing Pat most wants?
-That will win him over every time?
+The kind of garden writing we most want?
+That will win us over every time?

 A good STORY.